akainth015/akainth.me/content/_index_/experience.md

         <h2>through MLH</h2>
     </div>

-Worked with Meta AI on reducing requisite code churn in VISSL, their open source library for self-supervised learning.
-Standardized event storage and logging interfaces, and implemented responsive learning rate scaling.
+Worked with Meta AI research on reducing requisite code churn in VISSL, their open source library for self-supervised learning.
+I also standardized event storage and logging interfaces, and implemented responsive learning rate scaling.
 </section>